Hypervisor and Storage

 Physical Layer

-Each server sled in the Oxide rack includes SSDs of two different form factors:
+Each server sled in the Oxide rack includes SSDs of different form factors:

 Service Layer